 Effects of land class and season on microclimate

 We found that microclimate profiles differed significantly across both season and land class (Fig. 2, Table 2).
 In general, temperatures were warmer in the summer and on urban sites, replicating what was found in a prior study in this system [16].
 We did observe a significant interaction between season and land use on the mean daily minimum temperature and diurnal temperature range, with no effect of land use on these response variables in the summer.
 Urban sites in the fall were characterized by significantly higher daily average minimum temperature and smaller diurnal temperature range relative to rural sites (Table 2).
-Mean relative humidity was higher in the summer than the fall (mean ± SE, summer: 27.576%±0.199%, fall: 19.450%±0.194%).
+Mean relative humidity was higher in the summer than the fall (mean (95 % CI), summer: 87.93 % (86.33 %, 89.54 %) , fall: 73.32 %(71.72 %, 74.92 %).
 In the summer, minimum and mean relative humidity was significantly lower on urban sites compared to rural and suburban sites (Table 2).
 A similar trend was seen in the fall, with urban sites having lower mean relative humidity compared to other land classes, but no difference in minimum relative humidity (Table 2).

 Direct and carry-over effects of land class and season on population growth

 Of the 3,600 first-instar larvae placed in each season, a total of 2595 and 1128 mosquitoes emerged in the summer and fall, respectively.
-The total egg-to-adult survival per tray was significantly higher in summer than fall (Table 3, mean ± SE, summer: 0.670±0.158, fall: 0.297±0.160), but did not differ across land class (Fig. 3A, Table 3).
-The mean rate of larval development per tray was significantly different between summer and fall (Fig. 3B, Table 3), with daily development rates of 0.074±0.002 SE and 0.0387±0.002 SE, respectively.
+The total female egg-to-adult survival per tray was significantly higher in summer than fall (Table 3, mean (binomial asymptotic 95 % CI), summer: 0.670 (0.598, 0.735) fall: 0.297 (0.235, 0.366)), but did not differ across land class (Fig. 3A, Table 3).
+The mean rate of larval development per tray was significantly different between summer and fall (Fig. 3B, Table 3), with daily mean ± SE development rates of 0.074±0.002 and 0.0387±0.002, respectively.
 There were no significant differences in larval survival or development rates across land class.
 We did not observe a significant carry-over effect of land class or season on mosquito wing size, however there was a significant interaction between the two (Table 3).
-We found a significant difference in wing size across season for mosquitoes on rural sites only, with larger bodied mosquitoes in the summer (mean ± se: 2.451±0.054 mm), than the fall (2.300±0.052 mm).
+We found a significant difference in wing size across season for mosquitoes on rural sites only, with larger bodied mosquitoes in the summer (mean ± SE: 2.451±0.054 mm), than the fall (2.300±0.052 mm).
 While urban mosquitoes tended to be larger in the fall, and suburban mosquitoes tended to be larger in the summer, these effects were not significant.

 Table 3.
 Statistical model results.